sparktsang/sparktsang.github.io/_posts/gap.md

 As I stood at that dead end, a final, terrifying suspicion began to dawn on me.

 Perhaps the map itself was the reason I was lost.

-And yet, without it, I would have no way to begin again.